gadget/paperboy/index.md

 For more details see in [repo](https://github.com/gadget/paperboy-client)

 ### Application backend
-For Java see in [repo](https://github.com/gadget/paperboy-connector-java)
+For Java connector see in [repo](https://github.com/gadget/paperboy-connector-java)

 ### Redis
 If you don't have Redis in your stack yet, you can start a local instance for development.